IR35 status and the importance of ‘control’ for contractors

 Control over ‘what’ a contractor is doing

 Outside of the specific circumstances detailed above, control is a spectrum.
-At the extreme end, contractors may be subject to constant supervision, monitoring, checking and appraisal; treated, in short, as an employee.
+At the extreme end, contractors may be subject to constant supervision, monitoring, checking, and appraisal; treated, in short, as employees.

 At the other end, a contractor has complete freedom – subject only to the final delivery and acceptance of the services.